phetsims/phet-info/doc/core-description-options.md

 * accessibleHelpTextCollapsed

 ### AccessibleSlider
-* pdomCreateAriaValueText (for object responses, to be renamed soon)
+* createAriaValueText (for object responses, to be renamed soon)
 * pdomCreateContextResponseAlert (for context responses, to be renamed soon)
 * keyboardStep
 * shiftKeyboardStep